Paint & Body Shops

 Water in your airlines?
 EXPEL solves problems with water in Paint and Bodyshop compressed air lines.

-- Water in body preparation equipment such as sanders, grinders and polishers can create significant problems.
-Water can cause equipment failure by washing out lubricants, resulting in internal corrosion
+- Water in body preparation equipment such as sanders, grinders and polishers can wash out lubricants.

 Get In Touch